 - Massage Oil Diluent — Several types of natural oils can be used to dilute or reduce the concentration of essential oils for massage.
 Common options include olive, coconut, avocado, jojoba, sweet almond, and grape seed.
 We like doTERRA Fractionated Coconut Oil (F.C.O).
 Fractionated means that the long-chain fatty acids separate from the medium-chain fatty acids.
 The later becomes an optimal carrier due to its liquid form that is odorless and colorless with a long shelf-life.
 It is also non-greasy and non-staining which are ideal for massage.
 For those with tree nut allergies, F.C.O. is unlikely to cause a reaction, although it is highly recommended to spot test before rubbing it in everywhere.

 Specialists recommend that mothers nurse their baby as soon as possible after birth, preferably within the baby's first hour of life.
 We recommend postponing the baby's first bath until after the first nursing session so mom and baby can naturally bond as soon as possible.
 Do not be shy about getting help with breastfeeding from your nurse and if you have any questions or concerns, do not hesitate to request a visit from the hospital's certified lactation consultant.
 Getting off to a good start makes all the difference for mother and baby.

 - Nursing Pillow — Not all nursing pillows are created equal, and there are many to choose from.
-Our Best Nursing Pillow Review sets eight pillows side-by-side to help you make your choice based on your preferences, needs, and budget.
+Our Best Nursing Pillow Review sets twelve pillows side-by-side to help you make your choice based on your preferences, needs, and budget.
 Our favorite is the Blessed Nest Organic Nesting Pillow with organic cotton and a filling of organic, pesticide-free buckwheat hulls.
 It is malleable and comfortable to use with babies and mamas of many sizes.
-At $49 less, the Boppy Two-Sided Nursing Pillow with its Best Value award two sides, differing in material and firmness in addition to an adjustable belt for fit.
+At a third of the price, the Boppy Bare Naked is a simple classic and our choice for Best Value.